Dunning–Kruger effect: Definition

-The Dunning–Kruger effect is defined as the tendency of people with low ability in a specific area to give overly positive assessments of this ability.
-This is often understood as a cognitive bias, i.e. as a systematic tendency to engage in erroneous forms of thinking and judging.
-In the case of the Dunning–Kruger effect, this applies mainly to people with low skill in a specific area trying to evaluate their competence within this area.
-The systematic error concerns their tendency to greatly overestimate their competence, i.e. to see themselves as more skilled than they are.
+The Dunning–Kruger effect is the tendency of people with low ability in a specific area to give overly positive assessments of this ability.
+This is often seen as a cognitive bias, that is, a systematic tendency to engage in erroneous forms of thinking and judging.
+In the case of the Dunning–Kruger effect, the systematic error concerns people with low skill in a specific area trying to evaluate their competence within this area and their tendency to greatly overestimate their competence.

 The Dunning–Kruger effect is usually defined specifically for the self-assessments of people with a low level of competence.
-But some theorists do not restrict it to the bias of people with low skill, also discussing the reverse effect, i.e., the tendency of highly skilled people to underestimate their abilities relative to the abilities of others.
+But some theorists do not only restrict it to the bias of people with low skill but also use it to describe the reverse effect, the tendency of highly skilled people to underestimate their abilities relative to the abilities of others.
 In this case, the source of the error may not be the self-assessment of one's skills, but an overly positive assessment of the skills of others.
-This phenomenon can be understood as a form of the false-consensus effect, i.e., the tendency to "overestimate the extent to which other people share one's beliefs, attitudes, and behaviours".
+This phenomenon can be understood as a form of the false-consensus effect, the tendency to "overestimate the extent to which other people share one's beliefs, attitudes, and behaviours".

 Some researchers include a metacognitive component in their definition.
-In this view, the Dunning–Kruger effect is the thesis that those who are incompetent in a given area tend to be ignorant of their incompetence, i.e., they lack the metacognitive ability to become aware of their incompetence.
-This definition lends itself to a simple explanation of the effect: incompetence often includes being unable to tell the difference between competence and incompetence, which is why it is difficult for the incompetent to recognize their incompetence.
+In this view, the Dunning–Kruger effect is the thesis that those who are incompetent in a given area tend to be ignorant of their incompetence; they lack the metacognitive ability to become aware of their incompetence.
+As incompetence often includes being unable to tell the difference between competence and incompetence, it is difficult for the incompetent to recognize their incompetence.
 This is sometimes termed the "dual-burden" account, since low performers are affected by two burdens: they lack a skill and they are unaware of this deficiency.
 Other definitions focus on the tendency to overestimate one's ability and see the relation to metacognition as a possible explanation that is not part of the definition.
-This distinction is relevant since the metacognitive explanation is controversial and various criticisms of the Dunning–Kruger effect target this explanation while accepting the empirical findings that low performers tend to overestimate their skills.
+This contrast is relevant since the metacognitive explanation is controversial.
+Many criticisms of the Dunning–Kruger effect target this explanation but accept the empirical findings that low performers tend to overestimate their skills.

 Among laypeople, the Dunning–Kruger effect is often misunderstood as the claim that people with low intelligence are more confident in their knowledge and skills than people with high intelligence.
-In this regard, it has been interpreted as the claim that "stupid people are too stupid to know they are stupid".
+According to psychologist Robert D. McIntosh and his colleagues, it is sometimes understood in popular culture as the claim that "stupid people are too stupid to know they are stupid".
 But the Dunning–Kruger effect applies not to intelligence in general but to skills in specific tasks.
 Nor does it claim that people lacking a given skill are as confident as high performers.
 Rather, low performers overestimate themselves but their confidence level is still below that of high performers.